Team behind Seattle Kraken, Climate Pledge Arena bids for Memorial Stadium revamp

 The city and SPS have stressed that Memorial Stadium will remain a student-first venue.
 The request for proposals said SPS must retain priority scheduling from Sept.
 1 through June 30, with nonstudent uses likely concentrated in the summer.

-Leiweke declined to share details about his team’s proposal, which he said was submitted under the banner of One Roof, a partnership with links to the Kraken, Climate Pledge Arena, their philanthropic arm (the One Roof Foundation) and Oak View Group.
-Oak View Group, a global sports and entertainment company led by Leiweke’s brother, Ted Leiweke, is the developer and operator of Climate Pledge Arena.
+Leiweke declined to share details about his team’s proposal, which he said was submitted under the banner of One Roof Partnership, an entity with links to the Kraken, Climate Pledge Arena, their philanthropic arm (the One Roof Foundation) and Oak View Group.
+Oak View Group, a global sports and entertainment company led by Leiweke’s brother, Tim Leiweke, is the developer and operator of Climate Pledge Arena.

+On Thursday, One Roof Partnership shared only the front page of their proposal, which features an artistic rendering of a new stadium with grandstands on at least three sides and a large video screen in one corner.

 Tod Leiweke did mention Memorial Stadium’s history.
-The 12,000-seat venue was built in 1947 and dedicated to local students who died in World War II.
+The 12,000-seat venue was built in 1947 and dedicated to local students who died in World War II; a Memorial Wall was later added at the stadium with students’ names.

 The stadium hosted activities during the 1962 World’s Fair, including a water skiing show and the fair’s opening and closing ceremonies.
 The Seattle Sounders played at the stadium before joining Major League Soccer, and the OL Reign of the National Women’s Soccer League have played there, as well.

 “That stadium has been there a long time,” Leiweke said.
 “It’s hosted some amazing events.”